michael-nagel/pfd/README.md

 ## Overview

-The code files in this replication package construct the output in Nagel et al. (2024) using Python.
+The code files in this replication package construct the output in Nagel (2024) using Python.
 The `__main__.py` file runs all the code to generate the 5 figures and 4 tables.
 A replicator should expect the code to run for approximately 5 days.
 See the [documentation](https://htmlpreview.github.io/?https://github.com/michael-nagel/pfd/blob/main/docs/_build/html/index.html) for detailed information on the underlying code.

 ## Data Availability and Provenance Statements